-The 45L tax credit was not the only energy-efficient tax item to be extended.
+The 45L tax credit was not the only energy-efficient tax item affected.

 What is the 45L credit?

-45L is a section of the Internal Revenue Code that provides a tax credit of up to $2,000 for each qualified residential dwelling unit an eligible contractor builds utilizing energy-efficient technology.
-Residential properties qualified for the credit include single family and multifamily residences with three or fewer above-grade stories.
+45L is a section of the Internal Revenue Code that provides a tax credit of up to $2,000 for each qualified energy efficient residential dwelling unit.
+Residential properties potentially qualifying for the credit include single family and multifamily residences with three or fewer above-grade stories.

 Who can take advantage of the 45L credit?